 Near Lovina Bali

-Lovina is the most famous town in the north of Bali with several shops, restaurants, bars with live music, supermarkets and ATMs.
-It is a lively place with a cozy beach where several traditional fishing boats are moored.
+Lovina is the most famous place in the north of Bali with shops, restaurants, bars with live music, supermarkets and ATMs.
+It is a lively place, with a cosy beach, where several traditional fishing boats are moored.

-Brahma Vihara Ashrama is the only Buddhist monastery in Bali.
-The monastery has beautiful wall paintings and has recently been restored completely.
-It is beautifully hidden in the hills and you can reach it within 5 minutes from the villa.
+The only Buddhist monastery in Bali is called the Brahma Vihara Ashrama.
+It is known for its beautiful murals, golden artworks and statues.
+It is beautifully hidden in the hills and can be reached within 5 minutes from the villa.

-Seririt is approximately 10 minutes to the west of the villa.
-The town offers an authentic marketplace where you can go for fresh regional products.
-This is one of the many markets where staff purchases fresh products every day.
+Seririt is about 10 minutes' drive west of the villa.
+It is an authentic market place where you can buy fresh regional produce.
+This is one of the many markets where the staff gets fresh products every day.

-There are several traditional fishing villages with beautiful colored boats both left and right of the villa.
-These fisherman still live quite traditionally and live entirely of fishing.
-The villages are easy to reach from the villa via a short beach walk.
+Both left and right of the villa are several traditional fishing villages with beautifully coloured boats.
+The residents here still live quite traditionally and make their living entirely from fishing.
+From the villa, the villages are easy to reach via a beach walk.

-There are several beautiful rice fields around the villa.
-You can reach the rice fields in the area on foot, by scooter or by mountain bike.
-The most beautiful, draped on hills, are near Ubud and Munduk.
-These fields are very impressive and photogenic and you can visit them in a day trip.
+There are several rice fields around the villa.
+These are very impressive and photogenic.
+You can reach the rice fields in the area on foot, by scooter or mountain bike.
+The most beautiful ones, draped on hills, are near Ubud and Munduk.

-The nearest major city, Singeraja, is 15 kilometers from the villa.
-It is the former capital of Bali and some warehouses still remind of the time the Dutch ruled here.
-A famous city building is the Gedong Kirtya library.
+The nearest large city 15 kilometres from the villa is Singaraja.
+It is the former capital of Bali and some warehouses still remind of the time when the Dutch lived here.
+A famous building of the town is the Gedong Kirtya library.

-Ubud is considered to be the religious and cultural center of Bali.
+Ubud is the religious and cultural centre of Bali.
 Many national and international artists have settled here.
-You can visit galleries, furniture and souvenir shops, but above all you can eat delicious food and enjoy traditional dance, music and rice fields.
+You can visit galleries, furniture and souvenir shops, but above all, you can eat and enjoy traditional dance, music and rice fields.

-Buyan and Bratan are two volcanic lakes located on the road from Singaraja to Denpasar.
-At Bratan is also the Pura Ulun Danu Bratan temple and the town of Bedugul where a lot of fresh fruit is sold on the market.
-On the way to these lakes you will pass several monkey colonies that are eagerly waiting for some tasty nuts.
+Buyan and Bratan are volcanic lakes located on the road to Denpasar.
+The famous Pura Ulun Danu Bratan temple is located here and the town of Bedugul where many fresh fruits are sold on the market.
+On the way, you pass several monkey colonies eagerly awaiting some tasty nuts.

 The Gunung Batur is the highest mountain in Bali.
-The mountain is sacred and holds an important place in Balinese Hinduism.
-It is also the most active volcano with a large crater lake and the last eruption was in 1917.
+The volcano is 1,717 metres high and is located in the north-east of Bali.
+It is a holy mountain that has an important place in Balinese Hinduism.
+There is a large crater lake and the last eruption was in 1917.